Jax-Danger/Godot-Samsung-XR/README.md

 # Godot-Samsung-XR
 Godot project for the Samsung XR.
 This repository is for those who want to make a game in godot for their Samsung XR.

-Steps to get godot to communicate with your SamsungXR
+Below are the steps to get godot to communicate with your SamsungXR.
+If you want to try the godot project from this repository without setting up a godot project yourself, simply skip all godot steps.
+But I do highly recommend following the steps as it is good practice to get used to how it works in the event something happens to this repository.

 # PC Setup

 ## Important